travis-ci/docs-travis-ci-com/user/ci-environment.md

 Rubies are built using [RVM](http://rvm.io/) that is installed per-user and sourced from `~/.bashrc`.

 RVM is able to install other
 versions on demand.
-For example, to test against Rubinius 2.2.1, you can use `rbx-2.2.1` and RVM will download binaries on-demand.
+For example, to test against the current stable Rubinius release, you can use `rbx` and RVM will download binaries on-demand.

 ### Bundler version